HobnobMancer/cazy_webscraper/docs/pdb.rst

 ``--genera`` - List of genera to restrict the retrieval of protein to data from UniProt to proteins belonging to one of the given genera.

+``--kingdoms`` - List of taxonomy kingdoms to retrieve UniProt data for.

 ``--log``, ``-l`` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).

 ``--nodelete``, ``-n`` - When called, content in the existing output  will **not** be deleted.
 Default: False (existing content is deleted).